Stronger Random Baselines for In-Context Learning: Introduction

 Our contributions are the following.
 First, we propose a maximum random baseline that explicitly depends on validation set size and the number of evaluated prompts.
 We give a simple method for computing this value by taking the expectation of the maximum order statistic of the binomial distribution and show how this quantity varies with task parameters and evaluation setup.
 Second, we examine quantized LM few-shot performance across the BIG-bench Lite benchmark suite when choosing the best prompt demonstrations, finding in our setting that more than 20\% of results that exceed the standard baseline do not exceed the maximum random baseline.
 Third, we show that when a truly held-out test set is available, comparing maximum validation performance to the maximum random baseline, rather than the standard random baseline, is better able to predict whether corresponding test performance will also be above random.
 This can help prevent prematurely evaluating with a held-out set, reducing the chance of overfitting to that held-out test set.
 The stronger baseline can also allow researchers to use smaller validation sets more confidently.
-Finally, the maximum random baseline can be easily calculated as a drop-in replacement for the standard random baseline.\footnote{Code is available at: \texttt{\href{https://github.com/gyauney/max-random-baseline}{https://github.com/gyauney/max-random-baseline}}} High-quality datasets remain rare and expensive.
-They will be reused, and our evaluation baselines should account for this.
+Finally, the maximum random baseline can be easily calculated as a drop-in replacement for the standard random baseline.\footnote{Code is available at: \texttt{\href{https://github.com/gyauney/max-random-baseline}{https://github.com/gyauney/max-random-baseline}}} High-quality evaluation datasets remain small, and prompt variability leads to dataset reuse.
+Our baselines should account for this.